Home education in Northamptonshire increases by 1,172 per cent in ten years, FOI reveals

 Northamptonshire County Council is in the top five councils in England for increases in home education, with a rise of 1,172 per cent in the last ten years.

-Education spokeswoman, Danielle Stone (Lab, Castle) said: "Families home educate to protect children from pressures implicated on them at school and because they are not happy with the narrowness of the curriculum.
+Opposistion education spokeswoman for the Labour party, Danielle Stone (Castle) said: "Families home educate to protect children from pressures implicated on them at school and because they are not happy with the narrowness of the curriculum.

 "Teachers and children are subjected to more pressures, there is an increase in mental health in primary children, anxiety features quite a lot and there is an increase in depression, they feel they need to meet targets at school.